 What is Collagen?

 Collagen is the primary structural protein in various connective tissues in the body and it is the most abundant protein in mammals, constituting between 25-35% of the body’s protein count (x).
 When we say “connective tissue,” what exactly are we talking about?
 As the most abundant protein in the human body, it is found in the bones, muscles, skin and tendons.
 It is also found in blood vessels, corneas and teeth.
 You can think of it as the substance that practically holds the body together (x).

 Where Does Collagen Come From?

 Most collagen supplements come from the bones, skin and connective tissue of animals, including cattle, fish, horses, pigs and rabbits.
-There are two different approaches to increase collagen in the body: (1) consume sources of collagen protein from animal products and (2) giving the body it needs to create its own collagen, a plant-based dietary approach.
+There are two different approaches to increase it in the body: (1) consume sources of protein from animal products and (2) giving the body what it needs to create its own collagen, a plant-based dietary approach.

 According to scientific research, collagen peptides (i.e. pieces of protein) may have beneficial effects on skin photoaging, though most tests primarily use mice as subjects (x).
-Norton states, “the body makes collagen naturally on its own.
-But with time and repeated wear and tear of bones and joints, collagen production slows down.”
-She says that collagen peptides are an external source that may make up for what the body lacks.
+Norton states, “the body makes it naturally on its own.
+But with time and repeated wear and tear of bones and joints, the production slows down.”
+She says that peptides are an external source that may make up for what the body lacks.

 What is Collagen Made of?

 Collagen is made from amino acids—nutrients that build up proteins—specifically glycine, proline, hydroxyproline and arginine.
 However, collagen peptide supplements are typically derived from connective tissue from bovine or fish (x).